Creating 360 dashboards

-You can tell from the icons on each visualization (labelled 1-3), which entity table or search it is linked to.
+From the icons on each visualization, you can tell which entity table or search it is linked to.

 In a 360 dashboard, you can search for data by entering a query in the Search bar.
 However, the search targets only the main search, which you specify in the data model.